juntao/arenztopia/content/people/Claire P.md

 ---

 Claire P. is the Royal Advisor of Arenztopia.
-She has served on this position for
+She has served on this position for two terms.
+She is one of the original three people of Arenztopia.